Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Preliminaries

 where $\mathbb{I}$ denotes the single-qubit identity operator.
 Any circuit can be transformed into an equivalent circuit in this form, a fact that follows from the universality of the set consisting of all unary gates and the CNOT gate \citep{barenco1995elementary}.

 Distributing an $n$-qubit quantum circuit involves two steps.
 First, each qubit must be assigned to a module.
 Second, non-local gates are identified based on this module allocation, and the optimal method to implement these gates with the least resources is determined.
 This overall process is referred to as the DQC problem.
 Typically, a $(k, \epsilon)$ \textit{balanced partition} is used for module allocation, ensuring that each module contains at most $(1 + \epsilon) \frac{n}{k}$ qubits \citep{g2021efficient}.
 By a reduction from the hypergraph min-cut problem, the DQC problem was shown to be NP-hard \citep{andres2019automated}.
+This complexity implies that finding a globally optimal distribution for large-scale circuits is computationally intractable, traditionally necessitating the use of heuristic approaches such as hypergraph partitioning.
+However, these heuristics often bundle module allocation and ebit distribution together, potentially missing significant resource savings.
+By decoupling these steps, we can isolate the ebit distribution layer as a subproblem that can be solved via BIP.
+This allows our method to refine heuristic-based pipelines, providing a better solution for a given module allocation under which a standard heuristic alone would settle for suboptimal resource costs.